 The Company funds the growth of its business through the combination of cash flow from operations and bank borrowings.
 Liquidity is not currently dependent on the use of off-balance sheet transactions other than normal operating leases.
-The Company currently believes that cash on hand, cash provided by operations and funds available under its current bank credit facility should be sufficient to cover working capital needs, capital expenditures and debt service requirements for the next twelve months.
-Prior to the anticipated December 31, 2003 spin-off date, the Company must amend certain provisions of its current bank credit agreement.
-See Note (N) of this report.
+The Company currently believes that cash on hand, cash provided by operations and funds available under its current bank credit facility should be sufficient to cover working capital needs, capital expenditures, dividends and debt service requirements for the next twelve months.
+Prior to the anticipated January 2004 spin-off date, the Company anticipates entering into a new bank credit agreement.
+The payment of the \$6.00 special dividend (approximately \$112 million) will be funded by the Company largely through borrowings by the Company under the new bank credit agreement.
+Based on, among other things, current stockholders' equity and the Company's expected debt balance immediately prior to the spin-off, the Company expects that its debt-to-capitalization ratio immediately after the spin-off will be approximately 22%.
+See Note (O) of this report.

-Other than the New Credit Facility, the Company has no other financing alternatives in place.
-If the New Credit Facility is terminated, no assurance can be given as to the Company's ability to secure a new source of financing.
-Consequently, if a balance is outstanding on the New Credit Facility at the time of termination, and an alternative source of financing cannot be secured, it would have a material adverse impact on the Company.
+Other than the bank credit facility, the Company has no other financing alternatives in place.
+If the bank credit facility is terminated, no assurance can be given as to the Company's ability to secure a new source of financing.
+Consequently, if a balance is outstanding on the bank credit facility at the time of termination, and an alternative source of financing cannot be secured, it would have a material adverse impact on the Company.

-On March 25, 2003, pursuant to the Second Amended and Restated Credit Agreement, the First Amended Credit Facility (the "Amended Credit Facility") was amended to reduce the facility amount from \$175.0 million to \$155.0 million, modify certain financial and other covenants and extend the maturity date three years (the "New Credit Facility").
-The principal balance of the New Credit Facility matures on March 25, 2006.
-At June 30, 2003 and March 31, 2003, the Company had \$61.5 million and \$55.0 million outstanding under the New Credit Facility, respectively.
-The borrowings under the New Credit Facility are guaranteed by all major operating subsidiaries of the Company.
-At the option of the Company, outstanding principal amounts on the New Credit Facility bear interest at a variable rate equal to: (i) LIBOR, plus an agreed margin (ranging from 100 to 200 basis points), which is to be established quarterly based upon the Company's ratio of EBITDA to total funded debt; or (ii) an alternate base rate which is the higher of (a) the prime rate or (b) the federal funds rate plus 1/2% per annum, plus an agreed margin (ranging from 0 to 100 basis points).
+On March 25, 2003, pursuant to the Second Amended and Restated Credit Agreement, the First Amended Credit Facility (the "Amended Credit Facility") was amended to reduce the facility amount from \$175.0 million to \$155.0 million, modify certain financial and other covenants and extend the maturity date three years (the "Current Credit Facility").
+The principal balance of the Current Credit Facility matures on March 25, 2006.
+At June 30, 2003 and March 31, 2003, the Company had \$61.5 million and \$55.0 million outstanding under the Current Credit Facility, respectively.
+The borrowings under the Current Credit Facility are guaranteed by all major operating subsidiaries of the Company.
+At the option of the Company, outstanding principal amounts on the Current Credit Facility bear interest at a variable rate equal to: (i) LIBOR, plus an agreed margin (ranging from 100 to 200 basis points), which is to be established quarterly based upon the Company's ratio of EBITDA to total funded debt; or (ii) an alternate base rate which is the higher of (a) the prime rate or (b) the federal funds rate plus 1/2% per annum, plus an agreed margin (ranging from 0 to 100 basis points).
 Interest payments are payable monthly or at the end of the LIBOR advance periods, which can be up to a period of six months at the option of the Company.
-Under the New Credit Facility, the Company is required to adhere to a number of financial and other covenants, including covenants relating to the Company's interest coverage ratio, consolidated funded indebtedness ratio and minimum tangible net worth.
+Under the Current Credit Facility, the Company is required to adhere to a number of financial and other covenants, including covenants relating to the Company's interest coverage ratio, consolidated funded indebtedness ratio and minimum tangible net worth.
 The Company had \$87.8 million and \$91.2 million of borrowings available at June 30, 2003 and March 31, 2003, respectively.